mwfj/CMU_15213_CSAPP3E_Lab/5.Shell_lab/README.md

 + Private address space:

   Each program seems to have exclusive use of main memory.
 This space is private in the sense that a byte of memory associated with a particular address in the space cannot in general be read or write by any other process.
+The private address space is provided by kernel mechanism called virtual memory.